xforcevesa/new-vrwkv/README.md

 # Vision RWKV (New Generation)

-New structure for `vrwkv6` model is ready in classification, fully based on the `VMamba` project.

-While `vrwkv7` is in progress, awaiting for further testing...
+New structure for `vrwkv6` and `vrwkv7` model is ready in classification, fully based on the `VMamba` project.
+However, `vrwkv7` distillation from `DINOv2` is in progress, awaiting for further testing.
+View the synopsis in the [distill_classification](./distill_classification/README.md)

 We'll also add other models for contrastive experiments.